Looking for Something?

 • 1/2 cup chicken broth

-• Fold a large piece of plastic wrap in half.
-Taking the pork chops one at a time, cover each chop with the plastic wrap it and pound with a meat mallet until about 1/4 inch thick.
+1. Fold a large piece of plastic wrap in half and one pork chop at a time, cover and pound with a meat mallet until about 1/4 inch thick.
 Remove to a plate.

-• Set out three shallow bowls.
-Place the flour into the first bowl.
-Mix together the lightly beaten egg and the milk in the second bowl.
-Place the Panko breadcrumbs into the third.
+3. Set out three shallow bowls.
+Place flour into the first bowl.
+Mix together the lightly beaten egg and the milk in the second bowl and place the Panko breadcrumbs into the third.

-• Add 3 tablespoons of olive oil and 4 tablespoons of butter to a cast iron or heavy-bottomed skillet and heat over medium heat.
+5. Heat 3 tablespoons of olive oil and 4 tablespoons of butter in a cast iron or heavy-bottomed skillet over medium heat.

-• Once the butter has melted, add half of the breaded chops and cook until crispy and golden brown, about 3 minutes per side.
+6. Once butter is melted, add half of the breaded chops and cook until crispy and golden brown, about 3 minutes per side.

-• To the now empty skillet add the capers and melt the remaining 2 tbsp of butter., using a whisk to scrape up the browned bits from the bottom.
+8. Add the capers and remaining butter to the skillet.
+Use a whisk to scrape up the browned bits from the bottom.

-• Sprinkle 2 tablespoons of flour over the melted butter and whisk until incorporated.
+9. Sprinkle 2 tablespoons of flour over the butter-caper mixture and whisk until incorporated.

-• Add the wine and the chicken broth and bring to a boil.
+10. Add the wine and chicken broth to the skillet and bring to a bubble.
 Simmer, whisking constantly, until the sauce begins to thicken, about 2 minutes.

-• Finish the sauce with by squeezing the lemon half into the sauce (or adding lemon juice) and adding salt and pepper to taste.
+11. Remove from the heat and finish the sauce by squeezing in the lemon and adding salt and pepper to taste.

 • Michelle Mundy